Manaslu Circuit Trek with Pungen Gompa & Base Camp

 Breakfast, Lunch, Dinner

-Leave Deng after breakfast and follow the Budhi Gandaki upstream through deep pine forest and narrow rocky trails.
-Small settlements like Rana and Bihi Phedi appear along the way, offering your first close encounter with Tibetan-influenced culture.
-Mani walls, chortens and prayer stones line the trekking path — many inscribed with Om Mani Padme Hum, a symbol of peace and compassion in Himalayan Buddhism.
+Today, we’ll continue our trek to Namrung, following the Budhi Gandaki upstream through deep pine forest and narrow rocky trails.
+Small settlements like Rana and Bihi Phedi appear along the way, featuring your first close encounter with Tibetan-influenced culture.

 Breakfast, Lunch, Dinner

-From Namrung, the trail opens wider and the Himalayan atmosphere becomes stronger with every step.
-After breakfast, follow a beautiful path lined with stone gateways and carved mani walls, gradually entering higher alpine terrain, a defining moment of the Manaslu Circuit Larke La Pass Trek.
+From Namrung, the trail opens wider, and the Himalayan atmosphere becomes stronger with every step.
+After breakfast, we follow a beautiful path lined with stone gateways and carved mani walls, gradually entering higher alpine terrain.

 The final stretch is peaceful and scenic, passing yak pastures, grazing fields, and scattered chortens.
-Soon you arrive in Shyala Village (3,500 m), surrounded 360° by towering Himalayan giants, including Himal Chuli, Ngadi Chuli, and Manaslu massif.
+Soon you arrive in Shyala Village, surrounded 360° by towering Himalayan giants, including Himal Chuli, Ngadi Chuli, and the Manaslu massif.
 This is one of the most dramatic landscapes of the entire trek, a natural amphitheater of snow and silence.

-Day 7: Trek from Shyala to Samagaon via Pungyen Monastery – Sacred Views Beneath Manaslu
+Day 7: Trek from Shyala to Samagaon via Pungen Monastery

 3,530 m / 11,581 ft